What you need to know about fragrance families

 Just like aquatics, citrus scents are a go-to for the warmer months.
 With notes like lemon and grapefruit as the stars of the show, these fragrances tend to be sweet, tart, and playful.
 Some must-try’s are Acqua Di Parma Cologne Spray for Men and Eau Savage by Dior.

 If neither citrus nor aquatics tickle your fancy, then you need fruity fragrances in your rotation for those hot months.
+You’ll find this scent represented by orange in the fragrance wheel.
 These fragrances focus on the non-citrus fruits, using notes like peach, mango, and passion fruit.
 Check out Jo Malone’s unisex Pomegranate Noir Cologne and Millesime Imperial by Creed.

-I hope this gives you a good start towards understanding the basic groupings of fragrances and how the scents compliment each other.
+Hopefully, this article and the fragrance wheel above gives you a good start on understanding the basic groupings of fragrances and how scents compliment each other.
 For a deeper dive, see the individual pages for each fragrance family.